Irish genealogy is a notoriously tough nut to crack, but thanks to a huge set of records we've acquired, things have gotten a bit easier.

-2. Don't limit yourself
+2. Don't Limit Yourself

 Many people are often confident that their family came from a certain parish or county of Ireland.
 While this absolutely can be the case, that doesn't mean the whole family stayed put for the entire century.

-Though many Irish families remained relatively local, don't discount the possibility that your family spent some time in a neighboring parish for work or other reasons.
+Though many Irish families remained relatively local, don't discount the possibility that your family spent some time in a neighbouring parish for work or other reasons.
 Marriages especially could be recorded at different parish.

 So make sure you don't limit your search to the most obvious parish!